Independence and Civil War (1945-1951)

 The AFPFL leader was en route to London to discuss Burmese independence with Prime Minister Clement Attlee.
 Pandit Nehru helped U Aung San by having his tailor make for him a new set of warm clothes, including a greatcoat for the London winter.
 The winter of 1946-7 was to be the coldest in England in three centuries, with temperatures falling to -21 degrees Celsius and fuel shortages leading to widespread power cuts.

-It's U Nu (then Thakin Nu) with Mahatma Gandhi at Birla House, Delhi, in December 1947, a little over a month before Gandhi was assassinated.
-Mahatma Gandhi is wearing the Burmese khamauk U Nu had presented him.
+The photograph is from the last meeting between U Nu and Mahatma Gandhi, taken at Birla House, Delhi, on 4 December 1947, a little over a month before Gandhi was assassinated.
+Mahatma Gandhi was wearing a hat just given to him by soon to be Prime Minister U Nu (then Premier Thakin Nu).

 1947 - 1995

-This is a photograph of Jubilee Hall.
-Jubilee Hall was a place of immense historic signicance, as the site many public events including the 1947 AFPFL convention, and as the place where Gen. Aung San and his assassinated colleagues lay in state.
+Jubilee Hall was a place of immense historic significance, as the site many public events including the 1947 AFPFL convention, and as the place where Gen. Aung San and his assassinated colleagues lay in state.
 It was also where Sir John Gielgud, certainly one of the greatest actors ever to have lived, played Hamlet in 1946.
-Its demolition in 1995 was an act of vandalism, like the destruction of the palace of the...
+Its demolition in 1995 was an act of vandalism, like the destruction of the palace of the Kengtung sawbwa around the same time.

 India became independent from the British Empire on 15 August 1947.
 The country was partitioned and the new state of Pakistan was created at the same time.
 India and Burma immediately established diplomatic ties, but as Burma was then not yet an independent republic outside the Commonwealth, the country was represented in New Delhi by a High Commissioner (U Win).